Skip to content

 Frequently Asked Questions (FAQ)

-How to Demonstrate Service Connection
+How to Prove Service Connection

 Service connection links your present disability and your active military service.
 To receive benefits, you must first prove that there is a service connection.